Continuing our discovery of Palazzo Albricci Peregrini; we share with you our experience staying at this hidden gem in the historical heart of Como.

 3) Spacious & Stylish Suite

-There are six rooms at Palazzo Albricci Peregrini.
-Our room – La Scrustada – has a separated lounge room, so it is actually a suite.
+There are six rooms at Palazzo Albricci Peregrini, each has its own name and character.
+Our room La Scrustada is ‘named after the original paintings found on the old walls’ as we were told by Lidia on the day we checked in.
+This room has a separated lounge, so it is actually a suite.
 Although Kent and I barely sat on the dove grey sofa watching TV; we appreciated this extended space.
 The lamp is a modernised antique with little metal scissors, keys and industrial pieces hanging down as decorations, I think it’s very cool!

 Ah, and that Chandelier painting over the bed by Lombard artist Marco Solzi… It doesn’t happen often when staying in a hotel that you have a true original art work in your room.
 This series of Chandelier paintings by Solzi found throughout the building; encapsulates a theme and mood of luxurious living beautifully.